-Before fleeing, I asked her to sign my copy of Back to Black.
+Before departing, I asked her to sign my copy of Back to Black.
 I didn’t look at what she’d written ’til I was halfway down the street.
 It said, “Big me up please, love Amy”

 It was obvious that Amy’s love of smoking skunk was partly fuelled by a desire to quell her raging brilliance.
 Sober, she was hyper to the point of ADD and seemed to lack an ability to rein herself in, physically or verbally.

 At that point in her career, that demented energy was to a joy to behold, an inspiring mania, dizzying and contagious.
 You had to operate at twice your speed just to keep up with her.